 - Preheat oven to 425°F. Prepare a baking sheet with parchment paper.

-- In the food processor bowl, add all-purpose flour, sugar, baking powder, and sea salt.
+- Make the dough by adding all-purpose flour, sugar, baking powder, and sea salt to your food processor bowl.
 Pulse three times until is combined.
 Then add in the cubed cold butter and do twelve quick pulses until mixture is crumbly.
 It’s ok if you see some larger pieces of butter in the mixture.

-- Place mixture in a large bowl, and stir in the mixed nuts, chocolate chips, and dried fruits.
+- Add in nuts & fruits: Place mixture in a large bowl, and stir in the mixed nuts, chocolate chips, and dried fruits.

 - Turn out dough onto a lightly floured surface and knead a few times until a slightly sticky dough is formed.